Fujifilm X-T100 vs Sony A7R II

 It is notable that the A7R II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T100 lacks such a headphone port.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A7R II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R II was succeeded by the Sony Alpha A7R III.
+Both the X-T100 and the A7R II have been discontinued, but can regularly be found used on eBay.
+The A7R II was replaced by the Sony Alpha A7R III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A7R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.